Internet-Draft | json-proof-algorithms | July 2025 |

 A MAC is generated for each payload using the corresponding derived payload key.
 This results in the following set of MAC values:¶

-The issuer protected header MAC and the payload MAC octet strings are concatenated into a single value known as the combined MAC representation.
+The issuer protected header and payload MAC values are combined into a binary representation known as the Compact MAC Representation.
 This representation is signed with the issuer's private key.¶

 The proof consists of two octet string values: the signature over the combined MAC representation, and the shared secret.¶